EishaAnwar/JAVASCRIPT/README.md

 # JAVASCRIPT
-javascript todo app learnt and coded in a workshop by kronaemmanuel special thanks to krona emmanuel https://github.com/kronaemmanuel
+javascript todo app learnt and coded in a workshop by krona emmanuel.
+Special thanks to krona emmanuel https://github.com/kronaemmanuel